cleaniquecoders/laravel-running-number/docs/README.md

 # Laravel Running Number Documentation

-Welcome to the comprehensive documentation for Laravel Running Number - a package for generating sequential running numbers in your Laravel applications.
+Welcome to the comprehensive documentation for Laravel Running Number - a production-ready package for generating sequential running numbers in your Laravel applications with thread-safety, auto-reset periods, and extensive customization options.

 ## 📚 Documentation Structure